Campus Housing Standards

 - All university furniture—including beds/mattresses—must remain in the assigned unit.

-- Lofts, additional couches and full-size refrigerators are prohibited in all Drury University residences.
+- Lofts, additional couches, water beds and full-size refrigerators are prohibited in all Drury University residences.

 - Signs/banners may not be affixed to building exteriors.